Printing with Multiple Extruders

 Printing Support, Infill, or Rafts with Another Extruder

-Within Simplify3D, you can set up a print that has a different extruder for the support, infill, rafts, or perimeter.
+Within Simplify3D, you can also setup a print that has a different extruder for the support, infill, rafts, or perimeters.
 This workflow is different from the Dual Extrusion Wizard, as it only requires one Process.
-To get started, click Edit Process Settings to open the FFF Settings Window.
-Then set the Auto-Configure Extruders for your printer to “Both Extruders” in the FFF settings window to ensure that both extruders will be properly heated.
-The Auto-Configure for Material will control Temperature settings, and you can adjust these manually in the Temperature tab or select a Pre-Configured profile.
+To get started, click Edit Process Settings to open the FFF Settings window.
+Make sure to change the Auto-Configure Extruders option to “Both Extruders”, as you will want to make sure both of your extruders are primed and ready.
+You can also verify that you have the correct material combination selected in the Auto-Configure for Material dropdown.

 - Prime Pillar